You are here

 Frontline workers can make a big impact by recognising and addressing problem gambling, and by being well informed on industry support tools and specialist organisations offering treatment and therapy.
 Giving people access to good quality debt advice and support with problem gambling can significantly increase their ability to manage money and change behaviour.

-GSS runs trainer led sessions on Zoom covering the following areas:
+GSS runs trainer led sessions on Zoom or Teams covering the following areas:

 - Ways to recognise gambling harms in people, including affected others